ballpanuwat25/todo-s/README.md

 -   `react-scripts`: A set of scripts for building and running React applications.
 -   `react-beautiful-dnd`: A library for adding drag-and-drop functionality to React applications.

-## Contributing

-Contributions are welcome!
-To contribute, please fork the repository, make your changes, and submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more information.